RascalSoftware/RAT-Docs/source/tutorial/project.rst

                                  bulk_out='SLD D2O',
                                  data='D-tail / H-head / D2O')

 The values which we add must refer to names within the other blocks of the project.
-So, if you try to add a ``scalefactor`` called "scalefactor1" when this name doesn't exist in the ``scalefactors`` block, an error will be raised.
+If the name doesn't exist in the relevant block, an error will be raised.

 Once we have added the contrasts, then we need to set the model, either by adding layers for a ``"standard layers"`` project, or a custom model file (we discuss these in :ref:`customModels`).
 In the case of layers, we give a list of layer names, in order from bulk in to bulk out.
-So for a monolayer for example, we would specify tails and then heads in as shown below:
+So for a monolayer for example, we would specify tails and then heads as shown below:

 .. tab-set-code::
     .. code-block:: Matlab